cisagov/ScubaGear/baselines/teams.md

 Agencies SHOULD only allow installation of third-party or custom apps approved and used by the agency.
 - _Rationale:_ The security risk with allowing integration third-party and custom is access to Teams information through vulnerabilties that can be present in an app unmanged by the agency.
 By blocking intallation of all third-party apps and custom apps the agency will disable the integration for Teams to said apps.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) policy, all custom policies if they exist, and the org-wise settings.
 Custom policies MAY be created to allow more flexibility for specific users.
+Third-party apps and custom apps are not available in GCC or DoD tenants.

 ### Resources